 We like to ask for the normal pet etiquette, meaning: no yelling in their ears, no smooshing their faces, and no playing too rough with them.
 We must remember that alpacas are curious and shy by nature, so we must respect their space and interact with them in a gentle manner.
 They will come to you.

 We also ask for a shaded area during summer days, this combined with the pool that we provide, makes them as comfortable as can be during summer days.
 A light rain will not bother them, but if the rain starts pouring down some form of roof or shelter would be very appreciated!
-But either way, worry not, because Pisco and Chewy have their very own alpaca rain ponchos!
+But either way, worry not, because our pets have their very own alpaca rain ponchos!

 FARM ANIMAL OR HOUSE PET?
 THE BIG DEBATE